 *Denotes a critical control point (CCP), a step in the food production process where preventative measures can be applied to prevent, reduce, or eliminate a food safety hazard, such as bacterial growth.

-Thanks to support from the Atherton Family Foundation, we have been able to scale our flour operation this season and have learned A TON in the process!
-As a result, ‘ulu flour is now more accessible than it was before: you can find 1 lb. bags at several natural food stores throughout the islands and bulk bags are available on our website.
+Thanks to support from the Atherton Family Foundation, we have been able to scale our flour operation and have learned A TON in the process!
+As a result, ‘ulu flour is now more accessible than it was before: you can find 1 lb. bags at several natural food stores throughout the islands and bulk bags are available on our online store.